 Maroochydore is located on the Sunshine Coast in Queensland.

 It is about 98km north of Brisbane, 200km north of the Gold Coast, 1023km north of Sydney and 1593km south of Cairns.

-Established in 1903, Maroochydore’s name comes from the Yuggera language word ‘Muru-kutchi’ – meaning red-bill.
-A reference to the black swan, which is commonly seen in the area.
+Established in 1903, Maroochydore’s name derives from the word ‘Muru-kutchi’ in the Yuggera language – translating to red-bill.
+It is a reference to the black swan, which is regularly seen in the region.

 Maroochydore today is a major commercial area on the Sunshine Coast.

-It is home to the massive Sunshine Plaza Shopping Centre, as well as the Sunshine Coast’s main bus interchange for TransLink services operated by Sunbus.
+It houses the massive Sunshine Plaza shopping mall, as well as the main interchanges for TransLink bus services operated by Sunbus.

 The sixth town mentioned in the original Australian version of the song ‘I’ve Been Everywhere by country singer Geoff Mack (released in 1959), Maroochydore is known as a regular venue for major surf sport carnivals.

 Things To Do